josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/📛_bureaucratic_memory_failure.md

 ---

 ## 🏮 Footer
-**Bureaucratic Memory Failure & Identity Contamination** provides Polaris with a structural framework for understanding misinterpretation harm, data drift, and institutional memory pathology.
+*📛 Bureaucratic Memory Failure & Identity Contamination* provides Polaris with a structural framework for understanding misinterpretation harm, data drift, and institutional memory pathology.
 It is a cornerstone of the Bureaucratic Harm & Democratic Drift cluster.

 Crosslinks:
 - 📡 *cross-system_metadata_echo_chains*
 - 🧷 *culture_war_risk_logic_in_uk_public_institutions*
 - 🗃️ *safeguarding_logic_mission_creep_and_identity_pathologising*

+_Last updated: 2025-12-10_